 Ensuring a robust due diligence framework is directly linked to the programme’s reputation.
 If its international standing is endangered, so is its future.

-Over-Reliance on Real Estate
+Optimising Real Estate

 Evolve, Evolve, Evolve

-A successful programme is not afraid to evolve.
+A successful CBI programme is not afraid to evolve.
 Circumstances change, whether political, economic or social.
 Therefore, it is vital to frequently assess a programme, keeping the aspects that work and adapting what doesn’t.
 This is the best way to identify failures before they negatively impact the programme.

-Even some of the industry’s oldest programmes continue to alter their processes.
+The industry’s oldest programmes continue to alter their processes.
 This may include smoothing out the application procedure, introducing new dependants that can be added or tightening its due diligence framework.
 This meticulous approach differentiates programmes that are here for the long term and those that are only interested in a quick pay-out.